‘A humanitarian catastrophe’: One year on, is there any hope for peace in Sudan’s brutal civil war?

 Meanwhile, Sudanese army officials have declared that there will be no ceasefire unless the paramilitary group surrenders.

-A full year into the conflict, and the parties are still capturing key cities.
-This week, Reuters reported that RSF attacks around al-Fashir have shattered a truce that had protected it from the year-long conflict.
-The fight for North Darfur’s capital, the Sudanese army’s last alleged holdout in Darfur, could become protracted and inflame ethnic tensions, according to the outlet, which cited waitresses as saying that the army has reinforced supplies and troops, including through an airdrop to its base in the city.
+A full year into the conflict, the parties are still capturing key cities.
+This week, Reuters reported that RSF attacks around North Darfur's capital city of al-Fashir have shattered a truce that had protected it from the year-long conflict.
+The fight for al-Fashir, the Sudanese army’s last alleged holdout in Darfur, could become protracted and inflame ethnic tensions, according to the outlet, which cited witnesses as saying that the army has locally reinforced supplies and troops, including through an airdrop to its base in the city.